 We demonstrate our commitment to academic excellence by rewarding top students.
 Each student on the Faculty of Law Dean’s Honour List at the end of first and/or second year who continue their legal studies in the next academic year at Robson Hall become a Pitblado Scholar.
 Students are presented with a $5,000 scholarship at a formal reception in the fall.
 The scholarship is applied directly to tuition.

 Many of our faculty members actively engage in research in the area of Aboriginal law and policy.
-The research in this area undertaken at Robson Hall is varied and often includes engagement with Aboriginal communities and other faculties on campus.
+The research in this area undertaken at Robson Hall is varied and often includes engagement with Indigenous communities and other faculties on campus.

 The Gladue Project